Today's Best Tech Deals

 Picked by Techconnect's Editors

 Proprietary devices—hardware whose functionality is limited to one manufacturers’ product line—aren’t unheard of in the consumer electronics market.
 But the Roku TV Wireless Speakers are the first proprietary loudspeakers I’ve ever encountered.
-If you own a Roku TV—a TV specifically, not a Roku set-top box—they’re worth a listen.
+If you own a Roku TV or a Roku soundbar, they’re worth a listen.
 If you don’t, move along, there’s nothing to see here.

 With few exceptions, the speakers built into modern flat-screen TVs sound terrible, especially in terms of bass response.
 The typical TV chassis is just too thin to move the amounts of air required to produce robust sound.
 That explains the explosive growth in soundbars (and sound bases) over the past few years.
 You would think the near universal presence of HDMI on modern TVs would have eliminated the need for a proprietary speaker, but Roku’s design decisions do deliver benefits along with one significant downside: You won’t be able to use them with your next TV unless it’s also based on the Roku OS.